Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 2. 2.
 Gaining Access
 This  section involves exploiting vulnerabilities identified during the reconnaissance and scanning phases to gain unauthorized access to the target system.
 This was done by:
 1.Password Cracking:  Attempting to guess usernames and passwords for services like SSH or FTP using automated tools like Hydra.
-2.Exploitation Testing: Leveraging publicly available exploits, vulnerabilities present in HappieeCorp's server services or configuration were exploited.
+2.Exploitation Testing: Leveraging publicly available exploits, vulnerabilities present in Risky_Corporations's server services or configuration were exploited.
 Tools 	Function
 Hydra	Hydra is a powerful and versatile password-cracking tool used for performing online attacks against various types of network services.
 It supports multiple protocols including HTTP, HTTPS, FTP, SSH, Telnet, SMB, SNMP, and others.
 Metasploit	Metasploit is a widely-used penetration testing framework that provides tools for developing, testing, and executing exploit code against remote target systems.
 It includes a vast database of known vulnerabilities and exploits, allowing security professionals to simulate real-world attacks and assess the security posture of systems and networks